-The Tick Project is a five-year study to determine whether neighborhood-based prevention can reduce human cases of Lyme and other tick-borne diseases.
-The methods we are testing are simple and safe for people, pets, and the environment.The study is taking place in Dutchess County, New York, which is home to some of the nation۪s highest rates of Lyme disease incidence.
-We are recruiting residents of twenty-four neighborhoods to participate in the project.
-Each neighborhood consists of 6-10 square blocks and roughly 100 properties.
+The study took place in Dutchess County, New York, which is home to some of the nation۪s highest rates of Lyme disease incidence.
+We Residents of twenty-four neighborhoods were recruited to participate in the project.
+Each neighborhood consisted of 6-10 square blocks and roughly 100 properties.

 The Tick Control System™, or TCS , is a small box that attracts small mammals.
 When an animal enters the box, it receives a small dose of fipronil, the active ingredient in many tick treatments used on dogs and cats.
 Fipronil kills ticks on animals like mice and chipmunks, which are largely responsible for infecting ticks with the Lyme bacterium.

 Metarhizium anisopliae is a fungus that occurs naturally in forest soils in eastern North America.
 It has been shown to kill ticks.
 A strain of this fungus, Met52, has been developed as a commercial product.
 It can be sprayed on vegetation where it kills ticks looking for hosts on which to feed.

 The TCS bait boxes reduced the number of ticks in people’s yards by about half.
 There was no reduction in tick numbers from the Met52 fungal spray.

 Most importantly, though, the incidence of tick-borne diseases in people was not affected by either the TCS boxes or the Met52 spray.
 People’s encounters with ticks were also not reduced by the boxes or the spray.

 If you have a pet, the good news is that the incidence of tick-borne diseases in pets was lower by about half on properties that were treated with either the boxes or the spray, or both.